GUIDE Japan in May

 Know Before You Go

-- The Golden Week holiday period begins on April 29 and ends on May 5, and is one of Japan's busiest travel periods
+- The Golden Week holiday period is between late April and early May, and is one of Japan's busiest travel periods

 - With major tourist destination packed, May is a good time to explore lower-key options

 - The giant carp streamers you can see around rural Japan in May are koinobori, traditional decorations for Children's Day (May 5)

 - The calmer second half of May is better for traveling and a good chance to see Japan before the rainy season in June